Wamphyre/Wampytube/README.md

 # The script will:
 # 1. Check all dependencies
-# 2. Create native C launcher
+# 2. Create native launcher
 # 3. Generate app bundle
 # 4. Optionally create DMG
 # 5. Test the app